 This afternoon’s NLCS Game 5 isn’t the first time the St. Louis Cardinals have held a 3-1 series lead.
 In fact, it last happened last year, when they ended up dropping three games in a row to the eventual World Series champion San Francisco Giants.
 The Cardinals are bound to approach the Los Angeles Dodgers game much differently this year, not letting up on the gas until the final out of the ninth inning.
-With the game taking place mid-day, there are surely folks looking to watch NLCS online free using the links below and looking for a Cardinals/Dodgers game preview about what’s in store for NLCS game 5 live today at 4pm Eastern / 1pm Pacific.
+With the game taking place mid-day, there are surely folks looking to watch NLCS online free using one of several different methods and looking for a Cardinals/Dodgers game preview about what’s in store for NLCS game 5 live today at 4pm Eastern / 1pm Pacific.

 Game 4 of the NLCS last night was quiet for a few innings, but then Matt Holliday slammed a two-run shot off Ricky Nolasco to cap a three-run third inning that gave the Cardinals a 3-0 lead.
 Holliday had previously gone 0-for-13 in the series before that blast.
 The final score was 4-2, indicating the Cardinals had a good chance of victory even without that inning, but what was most surprising was that they pulled it off in spite of facing Dodgers pitcher Ricky Nolasco, who only pitched eight innings and finished with a 6.75 ERA.
 Meanwhile, the Cardinals bullpen has been outstanding all series long.